 Jesse Owens Playground

-Jesse Owens Playground is currently closed for reconstruction through the City's Community Parks Initiative.
+The pool at Jesse Owens Playground is currently closed for reconstruction through the City's Community Parks Initiative.
 Please follow our construction progress on this park's Capital Projects Tracker page.

 - De Blasio Administration Launches Community Parks Initiative To Build More Inclusive And Equitable Park System